 To get the most from your boat join the United Kingdom Wayfarer Association and enjoy a full programme of dinghy racing and cruising events plus all the other benefits of membership.

 The Wayfarer dinghy was designed by Ian Proctor in 1957 and in the subsequent 60 years has acquired an unrivalled reputation as a tough and seaworthy cruising dinghy, yet at the same time being responsive and rewarding to race.
+The UK Wayfarer Association was founded a year later, in 1958.

 There is probably no other centreboard boat in the world which combines these qualities as happily; it is this great versatility that makes her so outstanding as a racing and cruising boat.